-Hunters Point

-San Francisco 2009
+Hunters Point San Francisco 2009

-The site is a former naval base on the bay four miles south of downtown The courtyard on one parcel is about 6500 square feet, or about the size of San Francisco.
+San Francisco.
 The master plan by Dan Solomon provides for an immediate neighborhood of about 2500 residential units set amidst a much larger mixed use program that includes office and research space, and a new stadium for the San Francisco 49ers.
 Our site is on the bay facing a new park at the water's edge, and at the foot of the boulevard going down to the water.
 The block is roughly 225 feet by 500 feet, with a dedicated 40 foot mid-block alley dividing the block into separate building parcels, each with their own parking podium.